 "The careful consideration of all available pest control techniques and subsequent integration of appropriate measures that discourage the development of pest populations and keep pesticides and other interventions to levels that are economically justified and reduce or minimize risks to human health and the environment.
 IPM emphasizes the growth of a healthy crop with the least possible disruption to agro-ecosystems and encourages natural pest control mechanisms.”

-At Country Basket Garden Centre, Paul and Wayne are our 'scouts', who conduct weekly inspections of greenhouse crops to spot the signs that pests may be lurking nearby.
+At Country Basket Garden Centre, Paul and Jamie are our 'scouts', who conduct weekly inspections of greenhouse crops to spot the signs that pests may be lurking nearby.

 Damage to leaves, waste left behind from pests and a crop's general “failure to thrive” are key indicators.